groupvine/gv-doc/2-members/1_2-membersAdd.md

     Hello {{ sport }},
-    We see you're a "{{ favcolor }}" person, so look for your {{ favcolor }} BingoTech bingo board coming to your mailbox soon!
+    We see you're a "{{ favcolor }}" person, so look for your {{ favcolor }} Lighthouse Labs T-shirt coming to your mailbox soon!

-    Bingo!
+    Cheers,
+    From the Lighthouse

 For more information on Member Attributes, click [here](/2-members/4-membersAttributes.md?[LINK-QARGS-DOC]#gv-2members-4membersattributes).